rake-compiler/rake-compiler-dock/README.md

 ## Usage

-`rake-compiler-dock` can be used to issue commands within the docker image.
+Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API for issuing commands within the docker image](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock).
-It mounts the current working directory into the docker environment.
+Both mount the current working directory into the docker environment.
 All commands are executed with the current user and group of the host.
+This is done by copying account data into the container and sudo to it.

 `rake-compiler-dock` without arguments starts an interactive shell session.
-You can choose between different ruby versions by `rvm use <version>` .
-All changes within the current working directory are shared with the host.
+All changes below the current working directory are shared with the host.
-But note, that all other changes to the file system are dropped at the end of the session - the docker image is stateless.

-`rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.
+But note, that all other changes to the file system of the contanier are dropped at the end of the session - the docker image is stateless. `rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.

 To build x86- and x64 Windows (Mingw) binary gems, it is typically called like this: